Kometa-Team/Kometa/docs/kometa/install/kubernetes.md

 ### Including the Init Container in the Cron Job

-NOTE the environment value nameed `JINJA_DEST_FILE` is the resulting name of the generated config file.
+NOTE the environment value named `JINJA_DEST_FILE` is the resulting name of the generated config file.

 ```
 apiVersion: batch/v1